Summary

 Spread Spicy Foods

-Similar to bitter and sour foods and smells, spice is another smell that dogs cannot tolerate.
-Sprinkle some spices in powdered form like mustard, chilli flakes, etc., across the rows of your plants to keep your dog away from them.
+Like bitter and sour foods and smells, spice is another smell dogs cannot tolerate.
+Sprinkle some spices in powdered form, like mustard, chili flakes, etc., across the rows of your plants to keep your dog away from them.

 Both these repellents are also sold in the market.
 However, it is advised that dog parents test these sprays out before using them in their garden.
-Check the label for any ingredients that seem harmful to both; your dog as well as your plants.
+Check the label for any harmful ingredients to your dog and your plants.

 Train Your Dog to Stay Away

 Training your dog is an essential activity.
-Keeping a well-trained dog away from the garden is a relatively easy task compared to when your dog is untrained.
-It is not very difficult to teach your dog areas that are out of access for it.
+Keeping a well-trained dog away from the garden is relatively easier than when your dog is untrained.
+It is not very difficult to teach your dog areas without access to it.

-Use a stern voice and point to the area, saying 'no' with visible disappointment and firmness.
-Make sure your dog understands by petting it and taking it around the garden while practising the command.
+Use a stern voice and point to the area, saying ‘no’ with visible disappointment and firmness.
+Ensure your dog understands by petting it and taking it around the garden while practicing the command.

 Shower your pet with praise when it acts as per command.
 This can be taught within the house first to give your dog an idea of what is expected, and then it can be tried outdoors.